webinos/webinos-design-data/README.md

 export CAIRIS_CFG=/home/cairisuser/cairis.cnf # Your personalised version of the cairis.cnf template in $CAIRIS_SRC/config
-export GIT_DIR=/home/cairisuser/webinos-design-data # This is the directory of this repository export DBHOST=localhost # Your database host export DBUSER=irisuser # Your database user name export DBPASSWORD=""  # Your database password export DBNAME=arm # The database name
+export GIT_DIR=/home/cairisuser/webinos-design-data # This is the directory of this repository export DBHOST=localhost # Your database host export DBUSER=test # Your database user name export DBPASSWORD=  # Your database password; this will typically be blank export DBNAME=test_default # The database name.
+Each account with have a default database, i.e. test_default for test
 </pre>

-* run the regenerate script.
-This will import all of the data into the CAIRIS database
+* Run the regenerate script.
+This will import all of the data into the target CAIRIS database.
 * start CAIRIS